shamansir/rpd/docs/sections/network.md

 level: 1
 ---

 No matter, have you [compiled](./setup.html#Compilation) your own customized version of RPD, or have you [downloaded](./setup.html#Download) the version with default options, you are ready to build a Patch network.
+Just ensure that you've included all the required Styles, Toolkits and Modules into your page, this process is also covered in the [Setup section](./setup.html).

 <!-- Here's an example of a very simple patch, just to give you an idea on how easy it is to build one: